avetkhachoyan/temperature-scraper/README.md

         - Rollback
 - Monitoring and logging
     - Kubernetes dashboard
-    - kubectl commandline toolset
+    - kubectl command-line toolset
 - License
 - Summary

 ## Introduction
 Temperature Scraper (TS) is a holistic system of temperature data collection and storage.
 It consists of robust and scalable infrastructure and native app.

 This repo provides a flexible approach of deployment and management.
-Application can be leveraged as a standalone for one-time use, as well as to deploy the complete infrastructure for continuous run for data collection and analysing.
+Application can be leveraged as a standalone for one-time use, as well as to deploy the complete infrastructure for continuous run for data collection and analyzing.
 The scraped data is stored at MariaDB and at decentralized public domain aka IPFS .

 Herein is a documentation about solution design, guides for a deployment and maintenance; and monitoring and logging approaches.